This delicious Greek chicken is wonderfully flavored with a marinade of olive oil, lemon juice, garlic, and herbs.

 - Spray the lemon slices on both sides with olive oil.
 Set aside.

-- Remove the chicken from the marinade and discard the bag with the marinade.
+- Remove the chicken from the marinade and discard the bag and the remaining marinade.
 Season the chicken pieces with salt and pepper on both sides.

 - Heat a lightly greased grill pan over medium heat.
 Place the chicken breasts on the hot grill.
 Grill them until browned on the bottom, about 7 minutes.